junzhuang-code/potential_defi_tokens/README.md

 ### Conclusion
 In this demo, I design a scheme to find out the next potential Defi token to the moon by machine learning approach.
 I collect some demo data from several famous cryptocurrency websites and build machine learning models to classify which token has higher potential.
 Besides, I also share some observations based on the demo data.
+In brief, MC/TVL is a helpful feature to find out which token is underestimated.
+Lending and Dexes projects have higher TVL and Mkt_Cap.
 In the future, this scheme could be extended to an online data analysis framework.
 More specially, we could monitor the data from the cryptocurrency websites' API and then analyze the data on-the-fly.
 To achieve the same goal, we could also convert the problem into a prediction task by using the Return as the label (we don't know the price in the future).
 Those attempts may be left for future work.